zengqinglian/coinbase-wssfeed/README.md

 Assumption:
 Print out price on each tick :
 Two possible way :
-- monitor top price in order book and print order book when top bid or ask changed.
+- monitor top price in order book and print order book when top bid or ask changed over tick size.
+However, I did not find tick size definition from Coinbase doc.
 - Print out order book after received each ticker message.
-The Code here is doing this.
+The Code here is doing this logic.